| |

 completed bar.

-Theme might also be viewed as a proto-bar. let's say you have some beat laid out that you want to be recognizable throughout
+a Theme might also be viewed as a proto-bar. let's say you have some beat laid out that you want to be recognizable throughout

 the song, but you want a bit of variation with that beat as the song progresses. in that case, you might lay out the beat you